THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 Trade-ins

 Cost of the asset acquired when payment includes both cash and trade-in is the sum of the cash paid plus the Fair Market Value of the asset traded in.
 If the Fair Market Value is not readily determinable cost may be recorded as the cash paid plus the net book value (cost less accumulated depreciation) of the asset traded in.
-Purchasing shall inform the Materials management unit of all trade-ins, including the bar code number.
+Purchasing shall inform the Logistics Management unit of all trade-ins, including the bar code number.

 Gifts